Stefano-Previti/Diffusion_Based_Generative_Refiner/README.md

 the DDRM framework, which utilizes the trained diffusion-based model.

 ![Screenshot 2024-08-20 004501](https://github.com/user-attachments/assets/417fde5e-24cc-4806-883a-28995ba59391)

-⚓**Dataset**

-The dataset are for clean and noisy tasks, in both case it corresponds to 28 speakers talking for about 5-6 seconds in different noisy eniviroments (for the noisy case) or in a completely silence room(for the clean case).The test set is instead composed by only 2 speakers.

-The choiche here is to extract 1/4 of the dataset for the limitation of the RAM in colab enviroment,then preprocess every audio dividing them in segment of 16384 samples with a resampling at 16 kHz for a total of 2892 segment for the training and 206 for the test.
-For the diffusion model there is another step of the preprocessing consisting in STFT tranformation that has as result a 2 channel tensor (one for the real part and the other one for the imaginary part) with the size [2,256,256].

 **⏰Variant for the loss in the SEGAN model**